mmcculley/GeminiTemplate/projects/partyvenue_planner/02_rules_partyvenue.md

 ## Completion Flag

-Upon successful completion of all scaffolding tasks, you must create a file named `✔️ partyvenue_planner_build_complete.flag` at the project root.
+Upon successful completion of all scaffolding tasks, you must create a file named `✔️ partyvenue_planner_scaffolding_complete.flag` at the project root.

 ---